This article summarizes the cloud components you'll use in Terra and how working in the cloud differs from working locally.

-Data tables are hosted in a private relational database set up by the workspace owner.
+Data tables are hosted in a private relational database set up when you create a workspace.
 This makes data tables more scalable and gives you complete control over where (what geographic location) your data lives in Azure.

 Who can see data tables?

 All workspace collaborators can interact with data tables in Terra on Azure workspaces (for workspaces created after May 17, 2023).
 This means you can share tables with your collaborators and actively modify those tables together.

 As of July 31, 2023, workspace clones include the data tables from the original workspace.
 Once your WDS is running, you will see the tables on the Data page.

 You will need a new Terra Billing projectIn order to take advantage of the new feature, you will need to set up a new Terra Billing project following the step-by-step instructions - step 2.3 in Setting up team billing in Terra on Azure (admins).

 Terra on Azure includes access to JupyterLab supported by Azure Data Science Virtual Machines (DSVM).
 This offering includes flexible VM and disk size configuration options, the option to use GPUs, detachable Persistent Disk storage, and a convenient file syncing service that automatically saves your notebook (.jpynb) files to and from your workspace blob storage.